Power company asking residents to conserve power after storm damage in Hays

-“Between all three storms, we probably lost in the neighborhood about 80 poles,” said Midwest Energy Communications Director, Mike Morley.
+“Between all three storms, we probably lost in the neighborhood about 80 poles,” said Mike Morley, Midwest Energy Communications Director.

 Crews have been working hard to repair or replace those poles and get the power lines back up and running.